-BREAST MILK AND CRITERIA HCPCS SUPPLIES Donor Milk 1 Donor human milk is covered outpatient for use by medically vulnerable infants.
-T2101 Louisiana Healthcare Connections considers donor milk medically necessary with the following criteria are met: A. The enrollee is less than 12 months of age with one or more of the following conditions: 1.
+BREAST MILK AND SUPPLIES CRITERIA HCPCS BREAST MILK AND SUPPLIES Donor Milk 1 Donor human milk is covered outpatient for use by medically vulnerable infants.
+Louisiana Healthcare Connections considers donor milk medically necessary with the following criteria are met: A. The enrollee is less than 12 months of age with one or more of the following conditions: 1.
 Post-surgical nutrition; 2.
 Organ transplantation; 3.
 Renal disease; 4.
 Short gut syndrome; 5.
 Malabsorption syndrome; 6.
 Feeding or formula intolerance; 7.
 Failure to thrive; 8.
 Inborn errors of metabolism; 9.
 Immunologic disorders; 10.
 Congenital heart disease or other congenital anomalies; or 11.
 Neonatal abstinence syndrome.
-B. The enrollee's caregiver is medically or physically unable to produce breast milk at all or in sufficient quantities, is unable to participate in breastfeeding despite optimal lactation support, or has a contraindication to breastfeeding; or the enrollee is medically; or C. physically unable to receive caregiver breast milk or participate in breastfeeding; and D. The enrollee's caregiver has received education on donor human milk, including the risks and benefits; and E. A bank accredited by, and in good standing with, the Human Milk Banking Association of North America supplied the donor human milk.
-Note: Prior authorization is not required for donor human milk.
-Donor human milk is, however, subject to post payment medical review.
+B. The enrollee's caregiver is medically or physically unable to produce breast milk at all or in sufficient quantities, is unable to participate in breastfeeding despite optimal lactation support, or has a contraindication to breastfeeding; or the enrollee is medically; or C. physically unable to receive caregiver breast milk or participate in breastfeeding; and D. The enrollee's caregiver has received education on donor human milk, including the risks and benefits; and T2101 D. The enrollee's caregiver has received education on donor

-BREAST MILK AND Criteria HCPCS

-SUPPLIES

-Electric Breast Pumps 1 An electric breast pump is a mechanical device powered by batteries or electricity that nursing mothers use to extract milk from their breasts.
+BREAST MILK AND CRITERIA HCPCS Electric Breast Pumps1 An electric breast pump is a mechanical device powered by batteries or electricity that nursing mothers use to extract milk from their breasts.
 Louisiana Healthcare Connections considers personal-use, double, electric breast pumps a coverable item for nursing mothers.
 A new breast pump is covered for every delivery.
 NOTE: Single, manual, and hospital-grade breast pumps are not covered items under Louisiana Medicaid.
 In order to be covered by Louisiana Healthcare Connections, a breast pump must meet these criteria: • Have an adjustable suction pressure rate with either written instructions or an automatic mechanism to prevent a suction greater than 250 mm Hg; • Be adaptable for simultaneous pumping of both breasts (double collection); • Automatically cycle with an adjustable variable cycling rate, typically 30 to 60 or more cycles per minute; • Include a battery option and adapter to be used as an alternate power source when electricity is not immediately available; • Breast shields (flanges) that are adjustable and flexible, or flanges that are available in several different sizes if rigid, including larger sizes; • All accessories necessary for pumping two breasts simultaneously for electric pumps; • At least two collection bottles with spill-proof standard size caps, which are bisphenol-A (BPA) and diethylhexyl phthalate (DEHP) free; and • Accessories and supplies must be compatible with the pump provided.
 Materials must be of durable quality for withstanding repeated boiling, washing and pumping use Louisiana Healthcare Connections will allow replacement of a breast pump older than three years and after expiration of manufacturer's warranty.
 Note: Prior authorization is not required.
 This electric breast pump is, however, subject to post payment medical review.
 E0603